enewe101/digidemo/README.md

 	Now, Go to `<proj-root:digidemo>/data` and run `$ ./load.sh`.

-9. Test the app by going to:
+9. Quickly test to see if the app is running properly:
+	If you've installed for development, go to `<proj-root:digidemo>/src` and run `$ python manage.py runserver` to start the development server, then go to:

 		localhost:8000/mainPage

-	if you are deploying, replace `localhost:8000` with the registered host name for your machines public IP address.
+	if you are deploying, make sure that apache is running.
+From any location run

+		sudo apachectl start

+	or if it was running already, make sure its running with all your latest edits to confguration by restarting:

+		sudo apachectl -k graceful

+	Then, try to go to the mainPage using a browser on a local machine.
+Go to `http://<host>/mainPage`, and of course replace <host> with the domain name that is registered for that server's public IP address.
+Leave off the port number (but technically it should be :80, not :8000 which is for the development server.)

-	With some luck, you should see the main digidemo page
+	With some luck, you should see the main digidemo page!

-10. Lastly, you can run the search indexer to make search functionality available.
-Go to `<proj-root:digidemo>/src` and run
+10. You might want to run the search indexer to make search functionality available.
+Go to `<proj-root:digidemo>/src` and run:

 		$ python manage.py rebuild_index
 		$ python manage.py update_index

+11. Now to make sure everything is completely installed correctly, run the testing suite.

+	*If you are running this on the deployment server*, you first need to start up the virtual framebuffer.

+		sudo Xvfb :10 -ac

+	Unfortunately it doesn't seem to be possible to run that in the background so, you'll need to ssh from another terminal to run the tests.

+	Now, *whether you are installing for development or deployment*, Go to `<proj-root:digidemo>/src`, and run
+	`$ python manage.py test`.
+The tests take 1 - 2min to run at the moment.
+	If you see any `broken pipe` errors, this is nothing to worry about, that is normal behavior of the browser, which drops connections when it sees that a certain page hasn't changed from the last request.
+The number of errors / failures will be printed at the very end.
+If you see 'OK' it means there were no errors / failures.

-11. Congratulations, you're done!
+12. Congratulations, you're done!